The Clinical and Radiological Outcome of Bovine Hydroxyapatite (Bio Hydrox) as Bone Graft

 Downloads

-Conclusion: Bovine hydroxyapatite can be considered as an alternative for bone graft in supporting the bone healing process.
+Conclusion: Bovine hydroxyapatite can be considered an alternative bone graft to support the bone healing process.

 Most read articles by the same author(s)